 You can find more information about what to expect during this workshop below.
 However, to give you the opportunity to capture the best images possible, this itinerary will be kept flexible.

-Our Photo Guides will monitor weather forecasts, road conditions, northern lights, and any other factors and plan the days to optimize shooting conditions.
+Our Photo Guides will monitor weather forecasts, road conditions, and any other factors and plan the days to optimize shooting conditions.

 Our goal is to put you in the best locations at the right time with the best light so you can capture fantastic images.

 We will start our photography adventure by heading off the beaten path and deep into the rugged South and Central Highlands.

 Amongst the desolate, rugged deserts and volcanic mountain ranges of the Highlands are areas of exquisite diversity, color, and beauty – many of which rarely see visitors.
 We will spend our first few days exploring some of these unique sites, including turquoise and emerald crater lakes, volcanic mountains that rise like pyramids out of nowhere, moss-covered explosion craters, colorful river braids, and cascading waterfalls.

 Drone enthusiasts will need to be prepared with fully charged batteries, as even though they are stunning from the ground, some of these places are even more incredible with a birds-eye view of the landscape!

 We will travel to the edge of the Highlands to Háifoss – one of Iceland’s most spectacular waterfalls.
 Translating to ‘High Falls,’ the waters here plunge 122 meters into a deep gorge in the beautiful Þjórsárdalur valley, resulting in breathtaking panoramic views.